Sailing in Off-season – Charter a Yacht During Winter in the Mediterranean

 No crowds also mean no waiting in line for mooring and fuel.
 Talk about time-saving!

 You won’t be saving time only but money too.
-Charter yachts and mooring fees are cheaper during the off-season.
+Charter yachts and mooring fees are cheaper during the winter.
 This means you pay less for the same services.
 And since the demand for boats is not high, you’ll probably secure your first pick.

-How to Prepare for an Off-Sailing Charter?
+How to Prepare for a Winter Charter?

 It’s good to stay active and warm up with exercise, so some sportswear will also come in handy.
 You can also warm up with a hot drink that you will bottle in a flask (thermally insulated bottle).
 And if you’re worried about being cold while sleeping – don’t, as boats come with warm blankets.